realJohnDoe/org-sim/memory-bank/progress.md

 # Progress: Organizational Simulation

 ## Current Status
-The project has completed the initial setup phase.
-The TypeScript project using Vite for React has been initialized at the root of the repository, and necessary dependencies for visualization (D3.js) and testing (Jest, @testing-library/react) have been installed.
-Jest configuration and setup files have been created to enable Test-Driven Development (TDD).
-No functional simulation logic has been implemented yet.
+The project has progressed beyond initial setup, with the visualization of organizational structures integrated into the main application.
+A dynamic slider for adjusting organizational size (5 to 50 nodes) has been added to `App.tsx`.
+Core simulation logic and agent behaviors are yet to be implemented, following TDD principles.

 ## What Works
 - **Documentation Foundation**: The following Memory Bank files have been successfully created and populated with initial content: